Omeprazole/CS361_Healthy_Kids/README.md

 (i.e. Do as many sit-ups in 1 minute”) Total units: 6

-Login in and register complete
+Login in and registration complete